Calling All U.S. National Park Nerds - National Park Week Trivia 2025!

 7. Yosemite (CA), Acadia (ME), and Mount Rainier (WA) seem like very different parks upon first glance, but they were all significantly shaped by similar geological forces.
 What were these MAJOR geological forces?

 BONUS Question: Which US.
-National Parks are you planning to visit this year?
+National Park are you closest to right now?
+Use this map to find out!

 ANSWERS